mathworks-ref-arch/matlab-parallel-server-on-azure-lin/README.md

     * Used to distribute the Shared Secret created by headnode to all worker VMs.
 The Shared Secret is required for worker instances to register and establish a secure connection with the job scheduler.
     * Used to distribute the Cluster Profile to clients.
 The Cluster Profile is required to authenticate that a user has permission to connect to the cluster.
     * Files uploaded to this File Share will be available to all workers.

+## FAQ

+### What skills or specializations do I need to use this Reference Architecture?

+No programming or cloud experience required.

+### How long does this process take?

+If you already have an Azure account set up and ready to use, you can start a MATLAB Parallel Server Reference Architecture cluster in less than 15 minutes.
+Startup time will vary depending on the size of your cluster.

+### How do I manage limits?

+To learn about setting quotas, see [Azure subscription and service limits](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits).

 # Technical Support
 If you require assistance or have a request for additional features or capabilities, please contact [MathWorks Technical Support](https://www.mathworks.com/support/contact_us.html).